-Open Source Software
+Open Source Software (OSS)

 The notion of making source code publicly available stemmed from an intellectual campaign started informally by Richard Stallman, a programmer at MIT, in 1983.
+This new technique and mindset around software development gained traction, eventually leading to the founding of the Open Source Initiative (OSI) in 1998.

-What is the Open Source Initiative
+What is the Open Source Initiative (OSI)?

 The Open Source Initiative (OSI) was established to promote and safeguard open-source software and communities.

-How does OSS function?
+How does OSS work?

 Open source code is often hosted in a public repository and distributed widely.
 Anyone with access to the repository can utilize the code alone or contribute to the overall project's design and functionality.